 I filed my individual income tax electronically and selected to have my refund deposited directly into my bank account.
 It has been over 45 days and the money has not been credited.
 What should I do?

-2. If you applied for and received a Refund Anticipation Loan from your tax preparer at the time your tax return was filed, your refund was deposited into the bank account of the financial institution that granted you a refund-anticipation loan according to your loan agreement.
-If you have questions about the refund deposit, you must contact your tax preparer or the lender.
+2. If you got a Refund Anticipation Loan from your tax preparer when you filed your return, your refund was sent to the bank that gave you the loan, based on your loan agreement.
+If you have questions about the deposit, you need to contact your tax preparer or the lender.

-3. You entered the correct bank routing and account number, but did not receive a refund deposit.
+3. You entered the correct bank routing and account number but didn’t get your refund.

 Filing Dates